dafr9205/Frost_CSCI2270_FinalProject/README.md

 Options 7 and 8 are the new options included, which allow for changes to the message (including which node is updating a word).

+Future Features:

+I am still working on getting a version of this program running with option 8.
+This option will use ofstream to write the new, modified message, into a seperate message output file, so that a message log of changes can be viewed by the user.